superjose/omar-online-manga-reader/readme.md

 - [ ] Continuous scroll mode -
 - [ ] View thumbnails in a carousel while you were reading
 - [ ] Prefetch the pages while you were reading.
-- [ ] Save your progress and come back to where you left.
+- [ ] Save your progress and come back to where you left off.
 - [ ] Dim the background through a "turn off the lights"
 - [ ] Automatically control the manga page by changing its width, and height to match your screen (so you could read it from afar), or very close.
 - [ ] Read it from a TV and automatically scroll by a fixed timer (Cinema Mode).